Advancing the Stability, Flexibility, Robustness, and Economy of the Power Grid

 Welcome to GRAPES

-The goal of the Research Center on GRid-connected Advanced Power Electronics Systems (GRAPES) is to accelerate the adoption and insertion of power electronics into the electric grid, in order to improve system stability, flexibility, controllability, robustness, and economy.
+The goal of the Research Center on GRid-connected Advanced Power Electronic Systems (GRAPES) is to accelerate the adoption and insertion of power electronics into the electric grid, in order to improve system stability, flexibility, controllability, robustness, and economy.

 GRAPES is partially funded by the Industry/University Cooperative Research Center program of the National Science Foundation, while industry members fund the bulk of our research.
 Our work with industry focuses on improving power electronics technology and integrating it with the needs of industry and of the power grid as a whole.